pshyong/Shibainu/doc/sprint 0/PB.md

 **Down/up voting:**
 - As a user, I want to be able to upvote and downvote posts so that I demonstrate that I found a post useful or not useful without having to clutter up a thread with a post
 - Estimate: 2
-- Priority: Moderate
+- Priority: Medium
 - Criteria of Satisfaction:
     - Users should be able to press a button to like a post
     - Users should be able to press a different button to dislike a post
     - Posts should show how many users liked or disliked it

-**Sort:**
+**Sort threads or posts:**
 - As a user, I want to be able to sort threads and posts so that I can find specific threads and posts easier
 - Estimate: 1
-- Priority: Moderate
+- Priority: Medium
 - Criteria of Satisfaction:
     - Users should be able to sort posts/threads by time created/updated, number of posts, number of likes, etc…

 **Style your own subpage:**
-- As a user with an account, I want to be able to save my posts so I can find it later.
+- As a user with an account, I want to be able to style my own subpage to make it more unique.
 - Estimate: 5
 - Priority: Low
 - Criteria of Satisfaction: